Portfolio Toolbox

 There are a few common sources of money to use for investing:

 The starting point for investing is to pay yourself first.
 This means saving a percentage of your income and transferring it to a separate investment account each time you get paid.
 This is called dollar cost averaging.
 If you invest 10-15% of your income for 30-40 years in low-cost total market index funds, you should have a comfortable retirement.
 If you cannot afford to save 10% of your income when you start investing, it's ok to start with a smaller percentage.
 The most important thing you can do is get started.
-As your income increases and as you are able you can increase your savings rate.
+As your income increases and as you are able, you can increase your savings rate.

 The secret of getting ahead is getting started.
 Mark Twain